Why Weightlifting Shoes are important

 Construction, Quality, and Feel

-The Romaleos II have a wider than standard mid footbed, making them ideal for people with wider than average feet.
+The Romaleos 3 have a wider than standard mid footbed, making them ideal for people with wider than average feet.
 The lifting shoe allows you to stabilize more readily as a result of the TPU heel technology without adding bulky weight to the shoe.
 A honeycomb system of trusses and bridges have been engineered to provide a lightweight and innovative alternative to the ancient wooden shim.

 The TPU heel is designed to bear as much weight as the lifter can handle without experiencing any kind of compression at all.
 The power bridge is a contoured TPU heel wedge designed to cup and hug the heel in place, providing an even greater level of stability during lifting.

 The Romaleos is unbelievably solid, and the shoe has no spring whatsoever.
 This means that any force that you are putting through your legs to push up doesn't get absorbed by cushioning.

 There are no shocks or air bubbles.
-The sole of the Romaleos II are extremely grippy.
+The sole of the Romaleos 3 are extremely grippy.
 Double Velcro straps and solid lace-ups allow for mid foot rigidity.
 Despite the men’s lifting shoe’s strength, the toe offers a good level of flexibility.
 However, there is absolutely no flexion in the heel, which is exactly what you want for heavy Olympic lifting, making it one of the best shoes for weightlifting available.

-Elastic has been added to the top of the Nike Romaleo II to allow the shoe to flex with the tendons of the foot during the movement of lifting.
+Elastic has been added to the top of the Nike Romaleo 3 to allow the shoe to flex with the tendons of the foot during the movement of lifting.
 The flat rubber outsole is specially designed to minimize heel wear.
-The Nike Romaleo II weighs in at 15.8 ounces.
+The Nike Romaleo 3 weighs in at 15.8 ounces.

 Pros and Cons

-In comparison to the first Romaleo, the Romaleo II has enhanced toe flexibility.
+In comparison to the first Romaleos, the Romaleos 3 has enhanced toe flexibility.
 The revamped shoe is also lighter than the first one.
 It weighs 25% less than it's predecessor.
 A lot of the lighter weight has to do with the TPU Heel technology.
 This shoe provides a great deal of lateral foot stability.